-In the lower Kennebec River water quality can be negatively affected by both point and nonpoint pollution sources in the watersheds of the Kennebec and Androscoggin rivers, located north and/or upstream of Merrymeeting Bay.
+In the lower Kennebec River water quality can be negatively affected by both point and non-point pollution sources in the watersheds of the Kennebec and Androscoggin rivers, located north and/or upstream of Merrymeeting Bay.
 These pollution sources include 8 municipal waste water treatment plants (with 6 containing combined sewer overflows), multiple agricultural farms, and multiple acres of impervious surfaces located in urban and suburban areas of the watersheds.
 Following rain events, pollution from these sources can be transported into the Kennebec and Androscoggin rivers as either overland runoff, or discharged directly into the river via combined sewer overflows and wastewater treatment plant bypasses.
 These pollutants (from both rivers) could eventually transported downstream to the lower Kennebec River, and can negatively affect the water quality and its designated uses (such as shellfish harvesting).

-The State of Maine classifies all estuarine and marine waters lying within the boundaries of Sagadahoc County (county encompassing the action area), that are not otherwise classified, as Class SB waters; Phippsburg and Georgetown, which are the town adjacent to the most downstream portion of the action area near the river mouth, are Class SA waters.
+The State of Maine classifies all estuarine and marine waters lying within the boundaries of Sagadahoc County (county encompassing the action area), that are not otherwise classified, as Class SB waters.